Fexxix/t5a/README.md

 To run the app in development mode, you'll need to have [Node.js](https://nodejs.org/en/download/) installed on your machine.

-Once you have Node.js installed, you can run the app in development mode by cd'ing in to the folder containing the app and running the following command in your terminal:
+Once you have Node.js installed, you can run the app in development mode by cd'ing in to the folder containing the app and running the following commands in your terminal:

 ```bash
 npm i
 npm run dev
 ```

-The app will be running in development mode on port 5173 or https://localhost:5173
+The app will be running in development mode on port 5173 or http://localhost:5173